teesha902/FYP_ASMLab/readme.md

   - [X] create a notebook for final implementation for ease for running (main.ipynb)
   - [ ] Create a random SUBSET_CSV also?
   - [X] missing data analysis/likelihood analysis - done in data_integrity.py
+  - [ ] Save according to the subfolder it was found in
 - [X] build an LED detector (done LED_times.py)
   - [X] use histogram to set thethreshold dynamically? tried but does not work as well, will look at it again in stage 2.
 - [X] Use interpolate convert before Subset + do data analysis for better interpolation and data rejection? - using interpolate with subset only if needed, current implementation does data integrity analysis + instantaneous analysis before subset.